 When a statute is divisible, i.e., one part defining a crime of moral turpitude and another part defining an offense that is not a crime of moral turpitude, the defendant should plead to the specific part of the statute that is not a crime of moral turpitude.
-See Matter of Ahortalejo-Guzman (BIA 2011) 25 I&N Dec 465, 469 (evidence outside record of conviction cannot be taken if record of conviction conclusively demonstrates that alien was not convicted of engaging in conduct involving moral turpitude).

-Examples: A vague record of conviction will allow an immigration court to take testimony that often would be detrimental to the defendant.
-For example, Veh C \$10851 (vehicle theft) can be violated with intent either to permanently or temporarily deprive the owner of the vehicle.
+Examples: Vehicle Code §10851 (vehicle theft) can be violated with intent either to permanently or temporarily deprive the owner of the vehicle.
 While intent to permanently deprive would constitute moral turpitude, joyriding with intent only to temporarily deprive does not constitute moral turpitude.
 If the plea specifies that the conviction is for intent only to temporarily deprive, that should be conclusive because it specifies that the conviction occurred under the non-moral-turpitude part of the statute, and the defendant is not removable.
+Penal Code §459 (burglary) is divisible as a crime of moral turpitude.

+but unlawful entry to commit a "felony" should not be a crime of moral turpitude, since there are some felonies that are not categorically crimes of moral turpitude.

-Other divisible crimes include possession of stolen property that may encompass possession with intent to temporarily deprive an owner, which is not a crime of moral turpitude (Castillo-Cruz v Holder (9th Cir 2009) 581 F3d 1154); a violation of Pen C §496d(a) with "intent to temporarily deprive," which is not a crime of moral turpitude (Alvarez-Reynaga v Holder (9th Cir 2010) 596 F3d 534); spousal or cohabitant battery under Pen C 243(e), which may be violated with mere offensive touching, which is not a crime of moral turpitude; and burglary under Pen C §459 with a plea to "entering a structure or vehicle with intent to commit trespass," which should not be a crime of moral turpitude.
-See Hernandez-Cruz v Holder (9th Cir 2011) 651 F3d 1094 (Pen C §459 not categorically crime involving moral turpitude (CMT)).
+Some offenses are overbroad without being divisible.
+Examples are violation of Pen C §496(a) (possession of stolen property), which may encompass possession with intent to temporarily deprive an owner, which is not a crime of moral turpitude (Castillo-Cruz v Holder (9th Cir 2009) 581 F3d 1154); violation of Pen C §496d(a) (possession of stolen motor vehicle), which can be committed with intent to temporarily deprive, which is not a crime of moral turpitude (Alvarez-Reynaga v Holder (9th Cir 2010) 596 F3d 534); and spousal or cohabitant battery under Pen C §243(e), which may be violated with mere offensive touching, which is not a crime of moral turpitude.
+If there is an overbroad statute, under Moncreiffe v Holder, and if the least of the acts criminalized is not a crime of moral turpitude, then it is not categorically a crime of moral turpitude.
+Under Descamps v U.S., an immigration judge cannot look at the record of conviction, because it is an indivisible statute not separated by disjunctive clauses or subsections.

+▶ Warning: In Moncreiffe v Holder, the noncitizen was seeking cancellation of removal for a lawful permanent resident.
+The Court stated in dictum that the government has the burden of proving that a statute was not overbroad even when the noncitizen was seeking discretionary relief.
+A different rule applies in the Ninth Circuit under a case decided before Moncreiffe.
+Under Young v Holder (9th Cir 2012) 697 F3d 976, 982 (en banc), an applicant seeking admission or relief has the burden of proof to show that he or she pleaded to that part of the divisible statute that did not make the noncitizen ineligible for relief.
+Until the Ninth Circuit squarely determines if Moncreiffe overrules Young v Holder, the best practice is to attempt to specify that the defendant is pleading to a non-crime of moral turpitude in a divisible or overbroad statute when the noncitizen may be applying for relief or seeking admission.
+For example, instead of pleading to the statutory language of Pen C §496(a), to avoid a crime of moral turpitude plead to "possession of stolen property with intent to temporarily deprive," so that it is clear that you are pleading to a crime that is definitely not a crime of moral turpitude.